valeriupredoi/valeriupredoi.github.io/pages/description-of-work.md

 ---

+IS-ENES3 is structured into 10 work packages:

+- 4 Networking Activities (NA)
+- 2 Service Activities (Virtual Access - VA and Trans-national Access -TNA)
-IS-ENES3 is structured into 10 work packages, 4 Networking Activities (NA), 2 Service Activities (SA), 3 Joint Research Activities (JRA) and one work package dedicated to the project coordination & management.
-One virtual work package is dedicated to Innovation.
+- 3 Joint Research Activities (JRA)
+- One work package dedicated to the project coordination & management
+- One virtual work package is dedicated to Innovation

 *Here is a schematic representation of IS-ENES3 objectives and organisation of work packages:*